 The Fred G. Corley, M.D.
-Chair in Orthopaedics, #57700223 was established in July 2004.
-Anil K. Dutta, M.D. is the holder of this endowment.
-This endowment was established to honor Dr. Corley who is one of our most respected long-term faculty, who has special expertise in surgery of the upper extremities, especially in management of trauma of the elbow, wrist, and hand.
+Chair in Orthopaedics, #57700223.
+Endowment was established in July 2004.
+Ravi Karia, M.D. was appointed holder of this prestigious endowment on December 1, 2020.
+This endowment was established to honor Dr. Corley who is one of our most respected long-term faculty.
+He has special expertise in surgery of the upper extremities, especially in management of trauma of the elbow, wrist, and hand.
 He serves as a role model for Medical Students and Residents and has been the Chief of the Hand Services at this institution for over two decades.
-The purpose of this endowment is to establish a permanent education resource for training Residents and Medical Students in surgery of the hand, shoulder and elbow.
+The purpose of this endowment is to support the Distinguished Professorship and establish a permanent education resource for training Residents and Medical Students in surgery of the hand, shoulder and elbow.

-John J. Hinchey, M.D. and Kathryn Hinchey Chair in Orthopaedics, #57700024 is held by Robert H. Quinn, M.D.
-This endowment was established in 1992 to honor Dr. Hinchey for his tremendous contributions to Orthopaedics and to the total medical community during his many years of Orthopaedic practice in San Antonio.
-Dr. Hinchey died on March 3, 2000; Mrs. Kathryn Hinchey died December 2011.
+John J. Hinchey, M.D. and Kathryn Hinchey Chair in Orthopaedics, #57700024 and John J. Hinchey, M.D. and Kathryn Hinchey Chair in Orthopaedics QUASI, #57700444, are held by Robert H. Quinn, M.D.
+These endowments were established in 1992 to honor Dr. Hinchey for his tremendous contributions to Orthopaedics and to the total medical community during his many years of Orthopaedic practice in San Antonio.
+Dr. Hinchey died on March 3, 2000; Mrs. Kathryn Hinchey died in December 2011.
 The purpose of the endowment is to establish an endowed position in the Department of Orthopaedics to support clinical and basic research.

-Charles A. Rockwood, Jr., M.D., Chair in Orthopaedics, #57700574 This endowment was established in 2003 to honor Dr. Rockwood who is recognized internationally for his contributions to Orthopaedic Surgery.
-The endowment was created to support research and education specializing in shoulder problems in the Department of Orthopaedics at UT Health San Antonio.
-This endowment was previously held by Michael A. Wirth, M.D. who retired on June 30, 2019.
+Charles A. Rockwood, Jr., M.D., Chair in Orthopaedics, #57700058 and Charles A. Rockwood, Jr., M.D.
+Chair in Orthopaedics QUASI, #57700574.
+Anil K. Dutta, M.D. was appointed to this prestigious endowment on December 1, 2020.
+These endowments were established in 2003 to honor Dr. Rockwood who is recognized internationally for his contributions to Orthopaedic Surgery.
+Dr. Charles A. Rockwood, Jr., Emeritus, Department of Orthopaedics at UT Health San Antonio died on February 1, 2022; his name, inventions and textbooks will persist for decades to come.
+The endowments were created to support research and education specializing in shoulder disorders in the Department of Orthopaedics at UT Health San Antonio.
+These endowments were previously held by Michael A. Wirth, M.D. who retired on June 30, 2019.

-Frances and Blackstone Dilworth Professorship in Orthopaedic Oncology, #57700639 Rajiv Rajani, M.D. was appointed holder to this prestigious endowment on April 1, 2020.
-Funds distributed from this endowment shall support the professorship in accordance with the Regents’ Rules and Regulations and applicable policies pertaining to endowed academic positions.
+Frances and Blackstone Dilworth Professorship in Orthopaedic Oncology, #57700639.
+Robert H. Quinn, M.D. was appointed holder to this prestigious endowment on March 1, 2021.
+Funds distributed from this endowment shall support the Professorship in accordance with the Regents’ Rules and Regulations and applicable policies pertaining to endowed academic positions.
 As additional funds are received, this endowment will be elevated to the highest level of endowment for which it qualifies.

 Lee J. Sanders, M.D.
 Professorship in Lower Extremity Amputation Prevention, #57700196.
-In 2008, Thomas Zgonis, D.P.M. was appointed as holder of this endowment.
+Collin E. Pehde, DPM was appointed Holder of this prestigious endowment on August 1, 2023 for a five-year term.
 The Professorship was established in 2003 to honor Lee J. Sanders, D.P.M, Chief of podiatry service, acute care and specialty services at the Veterans Administration Medical Center in Lebanon, PA.
 Dr. Sanders is one of the foremost leaders in prevention of lower-extremity amputation in diabetics.
 The purpose of the Professorship would be to support a faculty member in the Podiatry Division of the Orthopaedic Department and to support podiatric research and education in amputation prevention and other podiatric needs deemed appropriate by the Chair of Orthopaedics.